No products in the cart.

 Mr. Whisenant is also a lecturer at the University of Miami Paralegal Program where he teaches civil, criminal, and appellate procedure and contract law.
 He has served as a guest lecturer at the University of Miami School of Law, Florida Coastal School of Law, and the University of North Florida.

-FL General: This course is approved for 7.0 general CLE credit hours including 1.0 hour of ethics credit through October 18, 2017.
+FL General: This course is no longer approved for credit.
+CLE expired on October 18, 2017.

-FL CLE Specialization Credit: This course is approved for 7.0 Certification Credits in Civil Trial, Criminal Appellate Law and Criminal Trial Law in Florida through October 18, 2017.
+FL CLE Specialization Credit: This course is no longer approved for Board Certified credit.
+CLE expired on October 18, 2017.

 CA General: This course is approved for 6 hours general California CLE credit, including 1 hour ethics credit.